Bala050814/Rectifiers_Half_and_Full_wave_Rectifiers/README.md

 Output voltage = 0 V across R Load.

 Thus, only the positive half of the AC signal is present at the output.

+Full wave Rectifier:

+Positive Half-Cycle:

+Diode D1 conducts.
+Diode D2 is reverse-biased.
+Current flows through the load in one direction.

+Negative Half-Cycle:

+Diode D2 conducts.
+Diode D1 is reverse-biased.
+Current still flows through the load in the same direction.